Accessibility

 please register for an appointment via email

-Nadja-Mira Yolcu is an academic staff member and doctoral student at the Chair of Theoretical Philosophy and Philosophy of Language.
-Since July 2018 she has been a member of the research project “Mind the Meaning: The Philosophy of Psychological Expressivism”.
-After her undergraduate studies in philosophy (minor: psychology) at the University of Heidelberg, she earned a BPhil in Philosophy (master’s degree) from the University of Oxford in summer 2017.
-During her studies in Heidelberg and Oxford she received a scholarship from the German Academic Scholarship Foundation.
+Nadja-Mira Yolcu is an academic staff member at the Chair of Theoretical Philosophy and Philosophy of Language.
+From July 2018 until June 2022 she was a member and doctoral student in the research project “Mind the Meaning: The Philosophy of Psychological Expressivism”.
+After her undergraduate studies in philosophy (minor: psychology) at the University of Heidelberg, she earned a BPhil in Philosophy (master’s degree) from the University of Oxford in the summer of 2017.
+During her studies in Heidelberg and Oxford, she received a scholarship from the German Academic Scholarship Foundation.
 Ms Yolcu’s research interests focus mainly on philosophy of language and epistemology.
-In her dissertation project Ms Yolcu aims to give an (expressivist) analysis of utterances of negative self-ascriptions of mental states.
+In her dissertation project, Ms Yolcu aims to give an (expressivist) analysis of utterances of negative self-ascriptions of mental states.
+The dissertation was submitted in December 2022 and successfully defended in April 2024.
 Her teaching focuses on philosophy of language and epistemology.

 Doctoral project